hyperion-rt/hyperion/README.md

     make html

 The documentation will then be available at `docs/build/html`.
-Note that <a href="cd documentation">Sphinx</a> is required to build the documentation
+Note that <a href="http://sphinx-doc.org/">Sphinx</a> is required to build the documentation

 Updating
 ========